ZackAshM/BEACON-Analysis/README.md

 ### analysis
 This is the main module for analysis tools.
 1. **plotter.py**
     * Tools related to plotting for convenience.
-Currently empty.
 2. **reader.py**
     * Tools for reading raw BEACON data.
 3. **reconstruction.py**